bethany-j-allen/sampling_bias_workshop/README.md

 Start running the script line-by-line in the console.
 A # indicates a comment - that's for you to read, not the computer.
 We have tried to be extensive in our explanations of what is happening in the code to help you understand the processes.

-We will be holding a live Q&A session as part of the conference to answer any questions - this will be at 2pm BST on Friday 12th June.
-Delegates will have a Zoom link to the session emailed to them.

 # Further reading
 Raup 1972 (www.jstor.org/stable/1734207): One of the most famous papers in macroevolution, this is the first attempt at producing a diversity curve for the whole Phanerozoic.
 This paper is where a lot of core ideas relating to models and subsampling were laid out.